DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 ### Arguments

-In general, there are two groups: those that specify the **data** and those that specify **details** of the function’s execution.
-Typically, those specifying data come first, followed by detail arguments.
-The latter group often has default values (the most common ones), for when nothing is specified.
+Arguments are usually divided into two groups:

+- **Data arguments:** specify the main input data the function works on.

+- **Detail arguments:** control how the function is executed (settings, options, behavior).

+By convention, data arguments come first, followed by detail arguments.
+Detail arguments often have default values, which are used automatically if the user does not specify them.

 <!--# See quantile() help -->

 📝 The argument names should be short and descriptive.
-There are some names commonly used but non descriptive that are already known to most users, and it’s fine to take advantage of them.
+In some cases, we can use standard argument names that are widely known by users, even if they are not highly descriptive, and it’s fine to take advantage of them.

 - `x, y, z`: vectors